Columbus Federal Defense Lawyer

 Federal Vs. State Crimes in Ohio

 Of course, sometimes crimes fall under both sets of laws.
-For example, selling illegal drugs is both against the Ohio criminal code and against the federal Controlled Substances Act.
-Hypothetically, in these cases, you could be charged either federally or in Ohio courts, so where the charges are handed down depend on several factors:
+For example, selling illegal drugs is against the Ohio criminal code and against the federal Controlled Substances Act.
+Hypothetically, in these cases, you could be charged either federally or in Ohio courts, so where the charges are handed down depends on several factors:

 - Is your crime related to a large criminal operation?
-If the case involves a large criminal enterprise—even slightly— you can face federal charges.
+If the case involves a large criminal enterprise—even slightly—you can face federal charges.

 Otherwise, you most likely will be charged in Ohio courts.

 Federal crimes are taken seriously—even misdemeanors.
 If you are charged with a federal crime, you are unlikely to get leniency from the judge without an excellent federal defense.
 That’s why it’s no surprise that federal sentencing guidelines can be some of the harshest, and federal crimes can carry much longer sentences than their Ohio state counterparts.
-For example, the maximum sentence for selling cocaine in Ohio courts is a fine of up to $20,000 and 11 years in prison, while the maximum federal sentence is a fine of up to $10 million and life in federal prison.
+For example, the maximum sentence for selling cocaine in Ohio courts is a fine of up to $20,000 and 11 years in prison.
+The maximum federal sentence is a fine of up to $10 million and life in federal prison.

 If you are accused of any federal crime, you need to take the charges seriously.
 With harsh federal sentences, you can face up to millions of dollars in fines and decades in federal prison.
-Although federal judges do not have to stick to the sentencing guidelines, they usually do, which means that you are facing a very harsh punishment.
+Although federal judges do not have to stick to the sentencing guidelines, they usually do, which means that you are facing very harsh punishment.

 How Columbus Federal Attorneys from Luftman, Heck & Associates Can Help

 At Luftman, Heck & Associates, our Columbus federal defense attorneys have extensive experience representing clients on a wide range of charges at the federal level, especially drug offenses and conspiracy charges.
 Federal crimes require a specific skill set beyond what is required for local Columbus cases.
-With ten years of federal litigation experience under our belt, we have it.
+With ten years of federal litigation experience under our belt, we have that experience.

 Talk to a Columbus Federal Defense Lawyer Today.